nhsconnect/Events-Management/pages/overview/overview_guide_versioning.md

 summary: An overview of this implementation guide is versioned.
 ---

 This page outlines the versioning and maturity label attached to this specification.
-The maturity and stabibility of specific events is outlined and described on the [Supported Event Messages](overview_supported_events.html) page.
+The maturity and stability of specific events is outlined and described on the [Supported Event Messages](overview_supported_events.html) page.

 ## Semantic Versioning ##

-Given a version number MAJOR.MINOR.PATCH, increment the:
+The specification uses version numbering as follows, MAJOR.MINOR.PATCH which is incremented as follows:

 - MAJOR version when you make incompatible API changes,
 - MINOR version when you add functionality in a backwards-compatible manner, and
 - PATCH version when you make backwards-compatible bug fixes.

-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-A pre-release version MAY be denoted by appending a hyphen (refer to [Semantic Versioning - Item 9](http://semver.org/#spec-item-9){:target="_blank"})

-For examples: 1.0.0-alpha.1 is a valid pre-release version.

-## Pre-release Labels ##
+## NEMS Service Maturity Label ##

-These labels will be taken from the GDS development process stages, and will be one of:
+The maturity label on this specification indicates the maturity of the NEMS as a service rather than an indication of the maturity of the specific specification version.
+The labels are taken from the GDS development process stages, and will be one of:

  - **Experimental**: Early development/POC version of an API for early sight during discovery
  - **Alpha**: Initial test APIs, likely to change substantially, or be discontinued as the project develops